API¶

 This decorator does nothing if WTF_CSRF_ENABLED == False.

-This decorator will always require CSRF if the caller is authenticated.
+This decorator does nothing if the caller is authenticated.

 Invoke CSRF protection based on authentication method.